archibald-tuttle/FFmpegSphericalVideoConversion/README.md

 Feel free to customize any part of the text further to suit your preferences!

 --------------------------------------------------

+HOW TO INSTALL
+If you already have FFmpeg installed you are ready to run the tools.
-For the conversion tools to work correctly FFmpeg must be installed on your system, and the installation path must be included in the Windows environment variables (PATH).
+FFmpeg must be installed on your system, and the installation path must be included in the Windows environment variables (PATH).

-Here a guide to install ffmpeg on windows [guide](https://archibald-tuttle.github.io/tutorial/ffmpeg-install.html)
+Here a guide to install FFmpeg on windows [guide](https://archibald-tuttle.github.io/tutorial/ffmpeg-install.html) At the end of the page you have the same instruction without pictures.

 ---------------------------------------------------

+HOW TO USE

+In most cases (suffix_d&d) youjust need to drag and drop fta file on the .bat to execute the conversion.

 360 Video Filter Reference [https://ffmpeg.org/ffmpeg-filters.html#v360](https://ffmpeg.org/ffmpeg-filters.html#v360)